GreenMolucass/website/README.md

 6) now you can stage and commit your edits

 7) Make an awesome website, inspire!

-7.5) TRANSLATION
-how do i add the google translate widget
+8) how do i add the google translate widget
 ChatGPT
 ChatGPT
 Adding the Google Translate widget to your static HTML site hosted on GitHub Pages involves a few straightforward steps.
 Here’s how you can do it: